Sketches of the Ancient History of the Six Nations: Part Three: The Six Nations

 About 650 years before Columbus's discovery, King Atotarho VII commissioned a western expedition of fifteen men and two captains to "explore the countries toward to the setting sun."
 The king of Ottauwah sent two of his warriors to join the party.
 They forded the Mississippi and continued west, contacting the Dog Tail Nation and another unnamed nation; both were friendly.
 Before reaching the Rocky Mountains, they were blocked by a giant; realizing that their journey was over, they returned to the king and told him about the western lands.

 About 200 years later, the Twakanhah (Messissaugers) declared war on the Five Nations and were routed by the Senecas at Fort Kauhanauka; several other skirmishes took place on Ontario lake.
 The commander at fort Kauhanauka became ambitious and amassed an army of 2,000 warriors to cross the Niagara river and reach the lake, where they were beaten back by the Twakanhah.
 At a stalemate, the Five Nations and the Twakanhah struck a tentative peace.

-Around this time, the Iroquois codified their ethics.
+Around this time, the Haudenosaunee codified their ethics.
 Each nation was composed of tribes, and each tribe appointed two chiefs to settle disputes.
 In a case of murder, for example, the closest relative of the victim executed the murderer with a club.
 Victim and murderer were laid in the same grave, and aggrieved relatives were sometimes offered restitution.
 Two adulterous women had their heads shaved, and thieves were brutally whipped.

 The Mohawks were "considered an eldest brother" who kept watch "towards the sunrise", and the Senecas kept watch toward the sunset.
 Representatives met annually at fort Onondaga to legislate.
 Each nation was "free and independent", with its own jurisdiction and an obligation to aid its fellow nations in times of war.
 There were a "national committee" and "Chief Ruler," whom the nation vested with the power of a "peace-maker."

 The Tuscarora were reportedly visited about 400 years before Columbus's landing by an elderly diviner who told them that "beyond the great water" whites had committed deicide, killing their "Maker," and nothing would stop their march to the Big Island.
 The man died, then rose from his grave.

 The Erian tribe seceded from the Senecas and settled the lands between the Genesee and Niagara Rivers.
-As they grew in influence, war broke out between them and the Iroquois.
+As they grew in influence, war broke out between them and the Haudenosaunee.
 The confederacy won the early encounters and, fearing imminent defeat, the Erian queen Yagowanea sued for a favorable peace and they were returned to their country.

 The Long House had become numerous and powerful and could assemble an army of "23,000 warriors," adding the Tuscarora to their ranks.
 At the apparent zenith of their power, however, chaos ensued.
 Another prophet appeared, "foretell[ing that] the whites would cross the Big Waters and bring strong liquors, and bye up the red people's lands" and exhorting them not to acquiesce "lest they should ruin themselves and displease their Maker."